 Lash shafts are made of keratin, and keratin's physical properties genuinely change depending on its moisture content.
 A well-hydrated lash shaft is more pliable and less prone to snapping under mechanical stress.
 A dry, dehydrated lash breaks more easily when you rub your eyes, sleep face-down, or scrub off mascara aggressively.
 So if your lashes look short and sparse, breakage from dryness may actually be part of the problem, even if your follicles are cycling normally.

 Rinsing lashes with clean water as part of a gentle cleansing routine also removes debris, residual makeup, and inflammatory buildup at the lash line.
+Gentle eyelid washing or lid-scrub products can be used to help treat blepharitis and support overall lid margin health lid margin inflammation.
 Blepharitis (lid margin inflammation) is a real and common cause of lash thinning, and the American Optometric Association specifically recommends gentle eyelid washing, using diluted baby shampoo or a commercial lid cleanser, as a first-line treatment.
 Controlling that inflammation protects your follicles.
 In that sense, water plays a supporting role, but it is the cleansing and anti-inflammatory benefit doing the work, not water as a growth stimulant.

 At-home hydration and lash-care routine